WeedCoinProject/WeedCoin/README.md

 # WeedCoin
+From the community, for the community.

 ## What is WeedCoin?
 WeedCoin is an [ERC20](https://eips.ethereum.org/EIPS/eip-20) token that is deflationary by design.

 ## WEED Tokenomics

-Burn, reward, and locked liquidity pool acquisition.
+Reward holders,auto burn, and locked liquidity pool acquisition.

 Total supply: 420,000,000,000,069 at the time of deployment.

 ### Coin Allocation
-50% enters the exchange liquitity pool.
+55% enters the exchange liquitity pool. <br/>
-10% airdrop to the first 42,069 WEED holders.
+25% reserved for airdrop. <br/>
+10% reserved for IFO on PancakeSwap. <br/>
-10%
+10% user acquisition.

+### Transaction Taxes
+* a% of each transaction will be automatically

 ##